 To summarize, this lens has great sharpness and contrast, but sharpness isn’t even across the frame and only performs well at the point you focus on until about f5.6 because of this field curvature.

-I find this to be ok, because I often shoot f4-f5.6 when shooting street photography where I want more of the image to be in focus, and then when I’m shooting at f1.2 I really only care if my subject is sharp.
+I find this to be ok because I often shoot f4-f5.6 when shooting street photography, where I want more of the image to be in focus, and then when I’m shooting at f1.2, I only care if my subject is sharp.

-The clickable aperture ring is amazing because you can mentally keep track of what aperture you throw to without looking.
+The clickable aperture ring is amazing because you can mentally track what aperture you throw to without looking.

 The lens is very compact for a 50mm f1.2.